 A nature table or shelf is an area in the home dedicated to nature and the natural world.
 Items collected in the natural environment or objects representing nature are placed on the table to be learned about, played with, admired, and enjoyed.

-We change our nature table as the seasons change to reflect changes that are happening in the great outdoors.
-Some of the items are added and taken away throughout the year, while others remain on display all year.
+We change our nature table as the seasons change to reflect changes happening in the great outdoors.
+Some items are added and taken away throughout the year, while others remain on display all year.
 Learn more about ours HERE—> How to Make a Fall Nature Table.

 Related: Acorn Peg Dolls

 6. Paint with AUTUMN Colors